vincent-eboya613/airbnb-clone-project/README.md

 Why This Matters:
 Identifying these details early is key because it guarantees consistency across our entire booking system.
 It makes it super easy for developers to build exactly what I designed, saves us time and money, and most importantly, creates a user-friendly and trustworthy experience that makes people want to book with us again and again.
 It's how we build a strong brand identity and stay ahead of the competition.
+Here are the key roles and responsibilities for our project:

+Project Roles and Responsibilities
+This section outlines who does what to make our booking system a success.

+Project Manager
+The Project Manager keeps everything on track.
+They're responsible for planning, executing, and closing the project.
+They manage the budget, timeline, and resources, making sure we hit our goals.
+They also handle risks and keep communication flowing between all teams.

+Product Owner
+The Product Owner is the voice of the customer.
+They define what features we build and why.
+They manage the product backlog, prioritize tasks, and ensure the final product delivers maximum value to our users and the business.

+Designers
+Our Designers (UI/UX) craft the look and feel of our booking system.
+They're responsible for user research, wireframes, mockups, and prototypes.
+Their goal is to create an intuitive, visually appealing, and user-friendly experience that makes booking a breeze.

+Frontend Developers
+The Frontend Developers bring the designs to life.
+They build everything users see and interact with, like buttons, forms, and page layouts.
+They use technologies like HTML, CSS, and JavaScript to ensure the user interface is responsive and engaging.

+Backend Developers
+The Backend Developers build the engine behind our system.
+They handle the server, database, and application logic that users don't see.
+This includes managing property listings, user accounts, bookings, and payment processing, ensuring everything works seamlessly and securely.

+QA/Testers
+Our QA/Testers are the quality guardians.
+They rigorously test the booking system to find bugs, ensure all features work as expected, and verify that the system meets our quality standards.
+They help deliver a reliable and error-free experience to users.

+DevOps Engineers
+The DevOps Engineers bridge the gap between development and operations.
+They're responsible for setting up and maintaining our development, testing, and production environments.
+They automate deployments, monitor system performance, and ensure our booking system is always available and running smoothly.